 Applying a moving average to one or more variables will filter away high-frequency components and leave a smoothed line showing short-time trend.
-If you have much data in your view, as in figure 12.4.2.1, your understanding of the variation will benefit from applying a smoothing filter.
+If you have much data in your view, as in Figure 3.4.2.1, your understanding of the variation will benefit from applying a smoothing filter.

-Figure 12.4.3.1 Time series graph in PDF-format with three channels at different offset.
+Figure 3.4.3.1 Time series graph with three channels at different offset.